N0bh/CubiKits.Documentation/docs/projects/Basic/Lorfi-WB/Modules/3W_LED_Module.md

 ---
 layout: project
+title: 3W LED Module using Lorfi-WB
 ---

-# 3W LED Module using Lorfi-WB

 # Description
 This LED module features high brightness, thanks to its 3W lamp beads.
 It's well-suited for Arduino projects and is especially useful in robotics or search and rescue platforms.